 -c <name of ca>

 Name of the certificate authority.
-This is not the server name but the name used in the Common Name of the issuing authority.
+This is not the server name, rather the name used in the Common Name of the issuing authority

 -k <path to keychain>